todak2000/chimoney/README.md

 ## API Endpoints

-Being a NextJS app which allows for both client and server side development, endpoints required to create, read, delete, update respective features can be found in `src/app/api` folder.
-Basically, Firebase (Database and Authentication), React Query (fetching, caching, and updating data) was used to build performant endpoints from chimoney - see documentation here `https://api-v2-sandbox.chimoney.io` .
+Being a NextJS app that allows for both client and server-side development, endpoints required to create, read, delete, and update respective features can be found in `src/app/api` folder.
+Basically, Firebase (Database and Authentication), React Query (fetching, caching, and updating data) were used to build performant endpoints from chimoney - see documentation here `https://api-v2-sandbox.chimoney.io` .
 There are two subfolders `auth` and `other` which are apis for firebase google authentication and chimoney respectively.
 These endpoints were most used in different customized hooks here `src/app/hooks/index.ts`.
-For instance, the `useGetUserChimoneyDetails` hook referenced the `getAccountDetails` endpoint which allows for seamless querying of user data from chimoney while cross checking with firebase database as well - see `useAuthStateChange` for details.
+For instance, the `useGetUserChimoneyDetails` hook referenced the `getAccountDetails` endpoint which allows for seamless querying of user data from chimoney while cross-checking with Firebase database as well - see `useAuthStateChange` for details.

 ## CI/CD and Deployment

-This app was set up using github actions which initiates deployment process by running test, build artifacts and deploying directly on vercel.
+This app was set up using Github actions which initiates the deployment process by running test, build artifacts, and deploying directly on Vercel.
 So every PR to the `main` branch triggers the pipeline. see `.github/workflows/main.yml` for details.

 ## License